Richard-Quayson/fm-kernel-module/README.md

 1. **Compile the Kernel Modules**:
     - Navigate to the directory containing the kernel module code.
-    - Run `make` to compile all the kernel modules.
     - Give permissions to the script files:
         ```bash
         chmod +x run_km.sh